AdeelJ/Face-Recognition-/README.md

 likelihood of what the driver is doing in each picture.

-The 10 classes to
-predict are:

-c0: safe driving

-c1: texting - right

-c2: talking on the phone -
-right

-c3: texting - left

-c4: talking on the phone - left

-c5: operating the radio

-c6: drinking

-c7: reaching behind

-c8: hair and makeup

-c9: talking to passenger

 During the training phase, we have a dataset that have different types of images classified into 10 classes(downloaded from Kaggle) , and every class has an image of a driver performing different type of distracting